lnnrtwttkhn/talk-rdm/README.md

 | 18<sup>th</sup> of October 2021 | ["Open Science Ambassadors Day 2021"](https://osambassadors.mpdl.mpg.de/) | [Max Planck PhDnet](https://www.phdnet.mpg.de/home) and the [Max Planck Digital Library](https://www.mpdl.mpg.de/en/) |
 | 22<sup>nd</sup> June 2021 | ["Discussion Series: Human Research Data in Practice"](https://rdm.mpdl.mpg.de/2021/05/27/discussion-series-human-research-data-in-practice-on-22th-june-2021/) | [Max Planck Digital Library](https://www.mpdl.mpg.de/en/) |

-## Abstract

-**Title:** "Towards a workflow for open and reproducible fMRI studies"

-> Achieving computational reproducibility and accessible data sharing can be challenging, in particular for neuroimaging research that involves large amounts of heterogeneous data and code.
-Here, we showcase a workflow that combines several software tools to allow reproducibility and transparent sharing of code and data of a human fMRI study.

-> We recently published an open-access paper (Wittkuhn & Schuck, 2021, Nature Communications) together with the code, data and computational environments needed to reproduce the reported results.
-We shared > 10 datasets via GIN (G-Node Infrastructure) as modular version-controlled units, including fMRI data organized in BIDS format and derived data, such as pre-processed fMRI data and data quality metrics.

-> Research data was version-controlled using DataLad.
-Following the DataLad YODA principles, we nested datasets as modular units, allowing to better establish data provenance, i.e., a clear overview which code used which input data to produce which output data.
-Code that reproduced the analyses was integrated with additional documentation using RMarkdown notebooks.
-The notebooks were automatically executed using continuous integration on GitLab.
-In this process, data was retrieved from GIN using DataLad, the notebooks were rendered and deployed to a website (https://wittkuhn.mpib.berlin/highspeed/).
-Code execution was performed using software containers (Docker and Singularity) and virtual environments, allowing to reproduce the computational environment.

-**Keywords:** data sharing, reproducibility, open science, version-control, fMRI

 ## Build

 ## Run make